Hallikainen/pygamee/README.md

 </div>

-<h3 id="radial_fade">Radial fade filter for an image</h3>h3>
+<h3 id="radial_fade">Radial fade filter for an image</h3>

 <img width="265" alt="image" src="https://github.com/user-attachments/assets/4a3036cf-b2b9-4ec5-a871-cd56c3f45633">

 <div>
-  <p>Radial fade filter makes a fading for an image in radial direction.
+  <p>Radial fade filter makes a fading for a black&white (1-D)/color (3-D) image in radial direction.
 In other words, as we move away from the centre of the image, the pixels fade to black.
-This was a part of a programming course offered by Helsinki University.
+This was a part of a programming course called "Data analysis with Python" offered by Helsinki University.
   </p>
-  <p>The filter was written in Python and the logic of the code is briefly the following:
+  <p>The filter was written in Python and the logic of the code is briefly as follows:
     <ul>
-      <li></li>
+      <li>A mask array is created for the image that has a radial distance from the center of the image scaled to the range from 0 to 1 as the third dimension.
+The first and the second dimensions are the height and width of each pixel correspondingly.</li>
-      <li>All elements (except for the robot) move downward at a predefined speed, which increases incrementally and makes it harder to stay in the game.</li>
+      <li>The values in the mask array are inversed to make the values close to the center be close to 1 and the values further from the center close to 0.</li>
-      <li>A while loop updates the coordinates of these elements in each iteration.
-It also checks if the robot is moving, if it collects a coin or encounters a ghost, or if it falls out of the game.</li>
+      <li>The third dimension of the mask array is converted to 3-D to be compatible with RGB images.
+Then the mask array is multiplied with the original image.</li>
     </ul>
   </p>
 </div>